elashish14/blog/content/email-with-gandi.md

 Tags: Software, Internet
 Slug: email-with-gandi

-I decided this past weekend to set up my on own domain.
+I decided this past weekend to set up email my on own domain.
 My [previous post][1] detailed why I decided to do this.
 Now I'll explain how I implented it and why I made some of the choices that I did.

 My DNS is registered using [Gandi][2], and they provide quite an excellent email hosting solution for their DNS customers.
 It was extremely easy to set